Memorandum submitted by Maurice Ostroff

 If peace is to be achieved by negotiation, the question must be asked how this can be done while the Hamas charter declares there is absolutely no room for peaceful negotiation.

-"Initiatives, and so-called peaceful solutions and international conferences, are in contradiction to the principles of the Islamic Resistance Movement.
+Article 13 of the Hamas Charter unambiguously declares: "Initiatives, and so-called peaceful solutions and international conferences, are in contradiction to the principles of the Islamic Resistance Movement.
 There is no solution for the Palestinian question except through Jihad.
 Initiatives, proposals and international conferences are all a waste of time and vain endeavors."

-This attitude was confirmed by the late Hamas leader Dr. Rantisi who told NY Times journalist Joel Binkley, "We in Hamas believe peace talks will do no good".
+This attitude was confirmed by the late Hamas leader Dr. Rantisi who told NY Times journalist Joel Binkley, "We in Hamas

+believe peace talks will do no good".
 Palestinian PM Haniyeh has since reconfirmed this attitude.
 We also need to figure out how one negotiates with people whose concepts and outlook appear irrational to Western minds.
 The imaginative irrationality of the Hamas outlook is illustrated by obsessive phobia expressed in the Charter, about freemasons, rotary clubs, Lions and similar organizations, promising that the day Islam is in control, these organizations will be obliterated.

 These groups are accused by Hamas of everything from control of the world media, starting the French Revolution, the Communist revolution, World War I and even forming the League of Nations.
 They are alleged to have been behind World War II, and instigating replacement of the League of Nations with the United Nations and the Security Council.
 An English translation of the Hamas charter is available at http://www.yale.edu/lawweb/avalon/mideast/hamas.htm.
 Every person attempting to understand the Mid-East conflict should read it.

-"one of the wings of Moslem Brotherhood in Palestine.
+Even more difficult to figure out, is how to deal with a government in Palestine headed by Prime Minister Ismail Haniyeh but controlled by Khaled Mashaal in Damascus.
+Nor can one ignore the fact that according to the Hamas charter, it is "one of the wings of Moslem Brotherhood in Palestine.
 Moslem Brotherhood Movement is a universal organization which constitutes the largest Islamic movement in modern times.
 It is characterised by its deep understanding, accurate comprehension and its complete embrace of all Islamic concepts of all aspects of life, culture, creed, politics, economics, education, society, justice and judgement, the spreading of Islam, education, art, information, science of the occult and conversion to Islam."

 It is also informative to recognize that, contrary to popular opinion, the majority of Palestinians did not vote for Hamas.
 According to the Israel/Palestinian Center for Research and Information, Hamas candidates gained the majority of district seats with only 36.45% of the national proportional vote, which is the true measure of overall support.
 Non-Hamas candidates received a massive 63.54%.
 The reason: in the district "Winner Takes All" method of voting, Hamas presented a unified list in each district while the non-Hamas votes were split between Fatah and others including independents.